Freddie Freeman Player Props: Dodgers vs. Giants

 Giants Pitching Rankings

-- Giants pitchers combine to rank 20th in baseball in home runs given up (13 total, 1.4 per game).
+- Giants pitchers combine to rank 19th in baseball in home runs surrendered (13 total, 1.4 per game).

-- Webb (0-2) pitches for the Giants to make his third start of the season.
+- The Giants are sending Wood (0-0) out to make his second start of the season.

-- His last time out was on Wednesday against the Chicago White Sox, when the righty threw five innings, surrendering four earned runs while allowing nine hits.
+- His most recent time out was on Thursday against the Chicago White Sox, when the left-hander threw three innings, surrendering one earned run while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.